 From everything that has been mentioned, there is no question that sleeping with the lights on has an adverse effect on your health.
 Over time, the issues that arise from exposure to light at night can snowball into sleep disorders such as insomnia.

 Here’s how it can happen.
 When your body has low melatonin, your sleep quality suffers.
 You don’t feel well-rested because you find yourself waking up in the middle of the night, not just once but numerous times.
 The lack of rest causes you to get migraines as soon as you wake up in the morning.
 Sooner or later, a pattern like this will develop into insomnia.

 When you haven’t had a good sleep for quite a while, it’s not only your physical state that suffers, but your mental state as well.
 Several studies have proven the direct correlation between insomnia and depression, and the worst part is that it’s often a vicious cycle.

 When you have insomnia, you don’t feel well emotionally, so you end up with depression.
 In turn, this depression makes it harder for you to fall asleep and worsens your already existing insomnia.

 In addition to that, Wellcare uses the 4D Dynamic Warmth Flow (4D DWF) system, the latest innovation in electric heating technology.
-The 4D DWF systems mimics the human body’s own breathing to ensure that heat is evenly distributed throughout the product.
+The 4D DWF system mimics the human body’s own breathing to ensure that heat is evenly distributed throughout the product.